fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

 * * * * *

-In this chapter, you learned about how the linear regression algorithm works internally, through key concepts such as residuals and ordinary least squares.
+In this lab, you learned about how the linear regression algorithm works internally, through key concepts such as residuals and ordinary least squares.
 You also learned how to visualize a simple linear regression model in two dimensions.